MattechLab/sops/docs/post-processing/1_1_et_QAQC_of_mreye_data.md

-## Stp 5: Calculate the mask, statistics
+## Step 5: Calculate the mask, statistics

 You can calculate the mask based on your user case.